Caen is the capital of the French department Calvados

 With a prize fund of some 50,000 francs it was not one of the richest meetings, but it still attracted a competent field of eleven civilian pilots, among them some of the most famous.
 The biggest name was Blériot pilot Léon Morane, who had had been very successful at the meetings of Rouen, Reims and Bournemouth.
 Other prominent names were René Labouchère, who had flown more than 1,150 kilometres in his Antoinette at the Reims meeting, and 16-year old Marcel Hanriot, who piloted the monoplanes built by his father's company.
-Labouchère planned to avoid the cost of transporting his machine by road or railway by flying from Mourmelon to Caen on the Saturday before the meeting, taking off at three o'clock in the morning thereby.
 They were accompanied by Émile Aubrun, Robert Martinet, André Crochon, Marcel Paillette and Jean Daillens, who had all competed at the Reims meeting.
 Daillens knew the exercise grounds of Cormelles well, having served in the 36th regiment as a "soldat de deuxième classe" (private).
 The field was completed by three less experienced flyers: Capitaine Médéric Burgeat (who competed under the civilian pseudonym "de Chauveau"), Eugène Renaux and Victor Rigal.
 Renaux would the first to fly a Maurice Farman biplane at a meeting.

-Military flyers had performed at a couple of previous meetings, but this was the first time when more than a couple would participate: Lieutenants Félix Camerman, Paul Acquaviva and Joseph Maillols and Sous-Lieutenant Jules Gronier.
+Military flyers had performed at a couple of previous meetings, but this was the first time when more than one or two would participate: Lieutenants Félix Camerman, Paul Acquaviva and Joseph Maillols and Sous-Lieutenant Jules Gronier.
 They were not allowed to compete against civilians or for cash prizes, but they would compete with each other for several trophies.
 The army would also be represented by the man-carrying kite trains flown by Capitaine Louis Madiot and Lieutenant Paul Basset.

 Labouchère had planned to avoid the cost of transporting his machine by road or railway by flying from Mourmelon to Caen on the Saturday before the meeting, taking off at three o'clock in the morning.
 The Saturday passed, and the Sunday and the Monday, but nothing was heard of him.